mozilla/testpilot/docs/development/testing.md

  - eslint-plugin-flowtype
  - eslint-plugin-react

-We are currently migrating away from our old lint configuration, so lint errors are treated as warnings until this process is complete.
-You can track the progress of our migration in [the bug][bug].

 To lint the frontend, run `npm run lint` in the testpilot directory.
 To lint the addon, run `npm run lint` in the addon directory.
-The migration process should be fairly straightforward, since it mostly entails replacing ' with ".

 To lint only one file in the frontend, run eslint inside the testpilot directory: